Kick the habit

 Good facts about smoking

-- We’re not trying to be funny here, but there really is nothing good about smoking.
+- There really is nothing good about smoking.

 Tempted to kick the habit?